-Your twenties (or earlier!) are when you want to establish good habits around sun protection.
-As the wise Benjamin Franklin once said, “An ounce of prevention is worth a pound of cure.”
-Although Ben was not referring to sunscreen (fun fact — he was referring to fire safety), one ounce of sunscreen is coincidentally the exact amount that is recommended to cover your face and body from head to toe!
-For reference, one ounce is equivalent to roughly a golf ball-sized amount of cream.
+By your twenties, you should have established good habits for sun protection.
+As Benjamin Frankly once wisely said, “An ounce of prevention is worth a pound of cure.”
+Although he wasn’t referring to sunscreen (he was actually talking about fire safety), one ounce of sunscreen is actually the amount that’s recommended to coat your face and body completely!
+One ounce is equivalent to about a golf-ball-sized amount of cream.

-- Sun-protective behaviors (avoid peak mid-day sun, seek shade)
+- Sun-protective behavior (avoid the peak mid-day sun, seek shade)

-- Sunscreen should be broad-spectrum (works against UVA/UVB rays), SPF 30 or greater, reapplied every 2 hours while outdoors.
+- Choose broad-spectrum sunscreen (works against both UVA and UVB rays) with SPF 30 or greater and reapply every 2 hours while outdoors.

-- Get in the habit of applying sunscreen to your face, ears, neck and exposed chest EVERY MORNING!
-I’ve seen skin cancer in every crevice of the ear and behind the ear.
+- Develop a habit of putting sunscreen on your face, ears, neck and any part of your chest that is exposed EVERY MORNING!
+Skin cancer can occur even in every crevice of the ear and behind the ear.
 Be thorough.

-- Reapplying is key, especially if you are outside for longer periods of time (or swimming or sweating!).
+- Reapplication is vital, especially if you’re outside for a long time or swimming or sweating.

-- Keep in mind that side windows on cars do not adequately protect against UVA rays.
+- Bear in mind that despite what many think, cares’ side windows do not protect enough against UVA rays.

-Retinoids (prescription-strength) or retinols (over-the-counter) are topical treatments derived from Vitamin A. These cream or gels have several positive effects on the skin.
-Effects include improved skin thickness, smoothing of the skin and fine lines, and lightening of brown spots and other pigmentation.
-The prescription-strength version historically has more evidence behind it (in the form of rigorous, peer-reviewed studies) for skin improvement as compared to any other topical treatment.
+Retinoids (which are prescription-strength) or retinols (which are over-the-counter) are topical treatments that are made from vitamin A. Retinoid/retinol creams or gels have several positive effects on skin, including improved skin thickness, smoothing fine lines and skin and lightening brown spots and other pigmentation problems.
+Prescription-strength retinoids historically has more evidence behind it in rigorous, peer-reviewed studies for improving skin, compared to any other topical treatment.

-Some people cannot tolerate prescription-strength retinoids due to dryness or irritation; if this is the case, retinols are usually better tolerated and now come in several elegant formulations.
-Pregnant women should avoid all types of Vitamin A creams.
+Prescription-strength retinoids may cause dryness or irritation for some people.
+In such cases, retinols are often tolerated better and now come in a number of elegant formulas.
+Pregnant women, however, should avoid all types of Vitamin A creams.

-Many people ask at what age you should start treatments with neurotoxins (toxins).
-Toxins target the facial muscles to make them weaker/cause less movement.
-There are a few toxins on the market – the first and most well-known is BotoxTM.
-Others include DysportTM, XeominTM, and the newly approved JeuveauTM.
+We are frequently asked at what age you should start neurotoxin (toxins) treatments.
+Toxins weaken the facial muscles to cause less movement.
+There several toxins on the market, but the first and most well-known is BotoxTM.
+Others include DysportTM, XeominTM and JeuveauTM.

-The perfect time to start toxin treatment is whenever you first notice fine lines at rest in your skin.
-Typical areas that fine lines first develop include the forehead and outer corners of the eye (crow’s feet).
-For most individuals, this occurs in the late 20s or early 30s.
-If you are very expressive or have had significant sun exposure, it can happen sooner.
-The effect of toxins started at the onset of fine lines will allow you to prevent deepening and progression of those lines in the future!
-Nowadays, new techniques allow for a more natural look after toxin treatment (as opposed to the former, more “frozen” appearance).
+To answer the question: the best time to start treatments with toxins is whenever you first notice fine lines when your skin is at rest (i.e. your face isn’t moving).
+Areas where fine lines usually develop first include the forehead and outside corners of the eye (crow’s feet).
+For most people this happens in late 20s or early 30s.
+If you’re very expressive or have been exposed a great deal to the sun, it can happen sooner.
+If toxins are used at the onset of fine lines further deepening and progression of the lines can be prevented.
+Currently, new techniques allow for a much more natural look after toxin treatment (instead of the old “frozen” appearance).